Before We Begin Dating, There Are a Few Things You Should Know About Me

 Before we meet for dinner, I should probably also let you know that I don’t like to be looked directly in the eyes.
 It’s not a weird thing, I just tend to prefer a more indirect engagement with people, especially when it involves sitting across from them at dinner.

 I should also tell you, in case we ever plan to have children, that spontaneous human combustion does run in my family.
 It’s likely that this is a recessive gene that is only expressed when paired with another recessive one, and so long as this doesn’t also run in your family, it shouldn’t be a problem.
-Also, it seems to skip a generation, and given that my brother and one of my sisters both succumbed to this unfortunate heredity, our children should be safe.
-However, our grandchildren are another matter.
+Also, it seems to skip a generation, and given that one of my sisters succumbed to this unfortunate heredity, our children should be safe.
+However, our grandchildren will have to keep a fire extinguisher nearby them at all times.

 As my Match.com profile indicated, I have been married before.
 Twice.
 But allow me clarify something because it is not what you think.
-These were Russian mail-order brides, and by the time they arrived they were so malnourished that they died within a few weeks.
-So technically, I’m a widower.
+These were Russian mail-order brides, and by the time they arrived they were so malnourished that they died within several weeks of each other.
+I ordered two at once on the expectation that one of them might die, so having both of them perish was particularly heartbreaking.
+And technically, I’m a widower.

 I have also had several homosexual experiences.
 These occurred mostly in college, and only a few times between the ages of 6 and 9 with a next-door neighbor.
-He was in High School, and so it was pretty flattering at the time.
+He was in High School, and so I was pretty flattered at the time.